Skip to flight searchSkip to main content

 At the airport:

 If you arrive at the airport to find out your flight has been delayed, the best thing to do is speak to agents.
 Agents will offer advice from the airline.
-During bigger delays, airline agents can get swamped, and it is worth joining your airline’s telephone queue as well, and seek advice from whoever you get to first.
+During bigger delays, airline agents can get swamped, and it is worth joining your airline’s telephone queue as well and seeking advice from whoever you get to first.
 Social media is another good go-to.

 Book your flights with Alternative Airlines